mqwilber/2015-04-17-ucsb/lessons/dynamic_models/dynamic_models.md

     legend("topright", c("Model", "Data"), col=c("black", "red"), lty=c(1,5))

 >### Exercise 2:
 >Let's return to the logistic growth equation we discussed in the Intro to R lesson yesterday.
-Simulate the logistic growth model for 120 hours and then fit the model to data on the nitrite limited growth of the microalga *Chlamydomonas* from Cunningham and Maas (1978) ('CunninghamMaasAlgaeData.csv').
+Simulate the logistic growth model for 120 hours and then fit the model to data on the nitrite limited growth of the microalga *Chlamydomonas* from Cunningham and Maas (1978) (Get the data by clicking [here](../../data/CunninghamMaasAlgaeData.csv): 'CunninghamMaasAlgaeData.csv').
 Cunningham and Maas grew a freshwater green algae,  We're thinking about models in continuous (not discrete) time, and the model for logistic growth of a popoulation (N):
 >$$ dN/dt = rN (1 - N/K) $$
->Begin by simulating the logistic growth model with a starting population of 6 cells/$\mu$L, a growth rate of 0.1 1/hr and a carrying capacity of 900 cells/$\mu$L. Then estimate the parameters 'r' and 'K' using the data provided from Cunningham and Maas (1978) ('CunninghamMaasAlgaeData.csv') and a SSE method (use the parameter values you used to simulate the model as your first guess).
+>Begin by simulating the logistic growth model with a starting population of 6 cells/ &#956; L, a growth rate of 0.1 1/hr and a carrying capacity of 900 cells/&#956;L. Then estimate the parameters 'r' and 'K' using the data provided from Cunningham and Maas (1978) ('CunninghamMaasAlgaeData.csv') and a SSE method (use the parameter values you used to simulate the model as your first guess).
 Show the fit of the model to the data with a plot.